transloadit/uppy/website/src/docs/statusbar.md

 ### `id: 'StatusBar'`

 A unique identifier for this StatusBar.
-Defaults to `'StatusBar'`.
+It defaults to `'StatusBar'`.
 Use this if you need to add multiple StatusBar instances.

 ### `target: null`